 - The power of words and actions. - How their actions and inactions can have an impact on themselves and others. - How kindness and bravery often go hand in hand.

 GIVE: Students take action!

 REFLECT + SHARE: Students - and teachers - record gifts on the ThinkGive website.
 Then collaborate with peers on the Team Page.

-THINK: Lesson #3: Lend your Voice (30 minutes)
+THINK: Lesson #3: Give to Someone you Admire (30 minutes)